mrgeoffrich/mkdocsbuild/README.md

 # mkdocsbuild

 Docker container for mkdocs builds.
+Also has the aws command line tool.